-Myrtle Beach walking track is a 600m, grade 3 hike located in the Murramarang National Park, New South Wales.
-The hike should take around 30 mins to complete.
+Myrtle Beach walking track is a 600m, grade 3 hike in Murramarang National Park, New South Wales.
+This hike typically takes 30 minutes to complete.

 Sorry, no records were found.
 Please adjust your search criteria and try again.